Probable-Futures/docs/data-api-access.md

 # Data API access

-Anyone is welcome to use the API.
+Anyone is welcome to use the data API.
 To sign up and receive API credentials, please [fill out this form](https://airtable.com/shrOMfMgh7EoHajKN).
 We expect you to store these credentials in a secure location appropriate for storing secrets such as a password manager.
 The credentials are a `client ID` and `client secret`.

 ## Request an access token